Notes for Applicants

 Student Visa / Entry Permit

-Persons who do not have the right of abode or right to land and wish to enter Hong Kong for the purpose of education are required by law to obtain a valid student visa / entry permit issued by IMMD before arriving in Hong Kong.
-It is the student’s responsibility to obtain a valid student visa / entry permit before arrival, and to comply with the terms and conditions of the visa / entry permit.
-If you are unable to present a valid student visa / entry permit that corresponds to the programme and semester you will enrol in, you will not be allowed to enrol in the programme.
-If you are holding or have applied for a student visa / entry permit but subsequently decide to take up another programme, you may need to apply for a new student visa.
-CityU graduates holding an extended student visa / entry permit of the previous programme should apply for another student visa / entry permit for enrolment in the final admitted programme.
-Please consult our Global Engagement Office (GEO) for advice on the actions required for obtaining a valid student visa / entry permit.
+Persons who do not have the right of abode or right to land and wish to enter Hong Kong for the purpose of education are required by law to obtain a valid student visa / entry permit issued by IMMD before arriving at Hong Kong.
+It is the applicant's responsibility to obtain a valid student visa / entry permit before arrival, and to comply with the terms and conditions of the visa / entry permit.
+If you are unable to produce a valid student visa / entry permit which corresponds to the programme and semester you will be approved to start with your study, you will not be allowed to enrol in the programme.
+If you are holding or have applied for a student visa / entry permit but subsequently decide to take up another programme, you may need to apply for a new student visa/entry permit.
+CityU graduates holding an extended student visa / entry permit of the previous programme should apply for another student visa / entry permit for enrolment in the newly admitted programme.
+Please consult our Global Engagement Office (GEO) for advice on your actions required for obtaining an appropriate student visa / entry permit.

 In accordance with the regulations of the IMMD, students holding a student visa / entry permit to study in Hong Kong are allowed to undertake part-time paid employment during their stay in Hong Kong under stipulated conditions.